 Over time, beds can form dips from nightly usage, but a mattress topper can be an effective way to fix a sagging mattress.
 If you notice that your mattress is starting to sag, a mattress topper’s thick layer of cushion can help revive it.

 Although you can use a mattress topper as a remedy for a sagging mattress, it’s not a substitute for a bed that’s long past its prime.
 You’ll want to look out for signs you need a new mattress before buying a topper.
+Whether your bed is new or old, be sure to rotate your mattress often to help maintain lift.

 Since a mattress topper adds a thick layer on top of your bed, it serves as a protective barrier between your mattress and any pee stains, drink spills, or dirt.
 While not all mattress toppers are spill-proof, they will help keep your mattress clean.